-The parable of the prodigal son is connected to a section, that contrasts the rejoicing in heaven over one sinner that cries out to God for the forgiveness of sin, with the self-righteous scribes and Pharisees of Christ's day, who trusted in their own righteousness, and were blinded to the reality of their sins.
-Both the prodigal and the pharisee grieved their heavenly Father, and both were in need of His gracious forgiveness.
+The parable of the prodigal son is connected to a section that contrasts the rejoicing in heaven over one sinner that cries out to God for the forgiveness of sin, with the self-righteous scribes and Pharisees of Christ's day who trusted in their own righteousness and were blinded to the reality of their sins.
+Both the prodigals and the Pharisees grieved their Heavenly Father, and both were in need of His gracious forgiveness.

-The verse in question brings us to a critical moment, when the younger son finally recognised his own foolish behaviour, which brought him to a point of desperation.
-Having fallen from being a wealthy, glob-trotting heir, to becoming a pitiful, homeless beggar, the son to decided to return home, in the hopes of salvaging a little assistance from the father, whom he had treated so abominably.
+The verse in question brings us to a critical moment when the younger son finally recognised his own foolish behaviour, which brought him to a point of desperation.
+Having fallen from being a wealthy, globe-trotting heir, to becoming a pitiful, homeless beggar, the son decided to return home in the hopes of salvaging a little assistance from the father whom he had treated so abominably.

 What is so noticeable here, is that the son recognised his own fault and foolishness.
-He realised how insulting his behaviour, had been towards his family - but he had to reach that point of utter desperation, before coming to his senses.
-And so, we read, that he rehearsed his apologetic speech and returned home, and started to confess his faults to his dad - which we discover immediately returned the prodigal into fellowship with his father.
+He realised how insulting his behaviour had been towards his family - but he had to reach that point of utter desperation before coming to his senses.
+And so we read that he rehearsed his apologetic speech, returned home, and started to confess his faults to his dad - who we discover immediately returned the prodigal into fellowship with himself.

-Each of us, who have been saved by grace through faith in Christ, and have become a member of God's family, gives us some incredible privileges - one of which is fellowship with the Father.
-But once we have been saved, there are lessons a child of God needs to learn and correction each son must undergo - and too often we allow our own thoughtlessness or reckless attitude to influence a behaviour, which dishonours our Father in heaven.
+Each of us who have been saved by grace through faith in Christ and have become a member of God's family, have some incredible privileges - one of which is fellowship with the Father.
+But once we have been saved, there are lessons a child of God needs to learn and correction each son must undergo - and too often we allow our own thoughtlessness or reckless attitude to influence a behaviour which dishonours our Father in heaven.